DIDSR/RAMAC/docs/README-copy.md

 ## A Brief Introduction

-The RAMAC is a software tool that streamlines the process of automating matching and establishing correspondence between longitudinal medical image datasets.
+RAMAC is a software tool that streamlines the process of automating matching and establishing correspondence between longitudinal medical image datasets.
 It consists of a two-phase sequential pipeline, combining registration and correspondence algorithms to efficiently analyze and thereby establish correspondence.
 For example, in a longitudinal imaging study, multiple lesions may be annotated across many DICOM image series.
 This tool may be used to find corresponding annotations in all image series that correspond to same lesion.

 ## Algorithm Overview